Hamsterface/jontrontron/README.md

 #Configuration

-Edit config.json as such, filling in any necessary information:
+Create a file with this name, filling in any necessary information:

 `configs/config.json`
 ```